MeloMellow/folder-sprite/readme.md

 image clara = FolderSprite(
     "images/clara",
     sort = ["face", "outfit"],
-    attributes = ["face", "outfit"]) # the image group face and outfit are now attribute groups
+    attributes = ["face", "outfit"]) # the image groups face and outfit are now attribute groups
 ```

 ### `sort_together` param

-If True, Sorts all base images, image groups and attribute groups on the same layer.
+If True, sorts all base images, image groups and attribute groups on the same layer.

 There are 3 layers in the sprite and these are: